 - How can we improve the way negative outcomes in children and adolescents' are prevented or treated?

-The program is recognized as a high-quality program and has been awarded high ratings in the past years by established rankings in the Netherlands.
+The programme is recognised as a high-quality programme and has been awarded high ratings in the past years by established rankings in the Netherlands.

 All courses and communications are in English.
-The program is designed to allow you to practice advanced English communication skills while gaining an international perspective on topics related to development and socialization.
-Some of the lecturers are from abroad (US, Belgium, and Croatia) or hold positions abroad (UK), and the program attracts a number of international students.
-You will also have the opportunity to visit English-speaking conferences held in the Netherlands that are organized by the participating research groups.
+The programme is designed to allow you to practice advanced English communication skills while gaining an international perspective on topics related to development and socialisation.
+Some of the lecturers are from abroad (US, Belgium, and Croatia) or hold positions abroad (UK), and the programme attracts a number of international students.
+You will also have the opportunity to visit English-speaking conferences held in the Netherlands that are organised by the participating research groups.

 International students should be aware that for a large majority of the clinical internship places, command of the Dutch language is required.
 We are willing to work together with you on a creative solution (such as a clinical internship in your own or in an English speaking country, Dutch international school etc.), but at this moment we cannot offer any guarantees that suitable places and qualified supervision for such clinical internships can be found.